 Ny+1=SyNy+Ry+1,g

-Where Sy is total per capita survival in year y; and are the intercept and slope, respectively, of a Ford-Walford plot (i.e., plot of weight at age vs. weight at age - 1); k is the weight at age k; k is the age at both recruitment to the fishery and maturity; and Ry,g is the recruitment to the fishery of groundfish (subscript g) in year y.
+where Sy is total per capita survival in year y; and are the intercept and slope, respectively, of a Ford-Walford plot (i.e., plot of weight at age vs. weight at age - 1); k is the weight at age k; k is the age at both recruitment to the fishery and maturity; and Ry,g is the recruitment to the fishery of groundfish (subscript g) in year y.
 We assumed a Beverton-Holt stock-recruit relationship using the steepness parameterization, so that:

 Ry,g=4hR01-Hy-kBy-kB01-h+5h-11-Ht-kBy-kB0⋅eεy,g

-Where h, R0, and B0 are steepness (percent of unfished recruitment occurring at 20% of unfished biomass, i.e., “resilience”), unfished recruitment, and unfished biomass, respectively, Hy is the proportion of the biomass that was harvested in year y, and y,g is a random recruitment deviation in year y for groundfish modeled in the same way as described in the previous section.
+where h, R0, and B0 are steepness (percent of unfished recruitment occurring at 20% of unfished biomass, i.e., “resilience”), unfished recruitment, and unfished biomass, respectively, Hy is the proportion of the biomass that was harvested in year y, and y,g is a random recruitment deviation in year y for groundfish modeled in the same way as described in the previous section.
 This model formulation presumes that reproduction occurs after fishing and before natural mortality.
 Unfished biomass is calculated based on equilibrium conditions as R0/H=0 where is the following growth-survival constant:

 κ=1-1+βexp-M1-H+βexp-M1-H2ωk-βωk-1exp-M(1-H)